 Myth #1: Cryptocurrency is illegal

-One of the most common misconceptions around cryptocurrency is that it is illegal or used for illicit activity.
+One of the most common misconceptions about cryptocurrency is that it is illegal or used for illicit activity.
 Before investing in crypto, it is important to check your country’s stance as it is illegal in countries like China and Russia, although legal in countries like Australia and the United States.
 Regarding illicit activity, research shows that less than 1 per cent of transactions are used for illicit activity.
 Of this 1 per cent, crypto scams make up the vast majority of cryptocurrency-related crime, rather than money laundering or trafficking which is the common perception.

 Myth #2: There’s no value behind digital currency